-When thinking about the ways minimalism saves money, it occurred to me what a valuable concept it actually was.
+When thinking about how minimalism saves money, I realized what a valuable concept it actually was.

-As a whole, minimalism means having and spending the least amount you can and still feeling at peace.
+Minimalism means having and spending the least amount you can and still feeling at peace.
 Being intentional with what you decide to spend your money on and how you spend that money will keep more in your pocket and allow you to invest in different areas of your life.
+It means having fewer things and being aware of consumerism to reach your financial goals.

 Sell and Eliminate What You Don’t Use

-When you’re first starting on a journey to minimalism, decluttering and purging is a huge step.
-Getting rid of things you don’t need, don’t like, and don’t use is a necessary step in getting to a point where you can breathe.
+When you’re first starting on a journey to minimalism, decluttering, and purging is a huge step when you have a lot of stuff.
+Getting rid of things you don’t need, don’t like, and don’t use is necessary to get to a point where you can breathe.

 Sell those things.
-Start with a yard or garage sale, consider Craigslist or Facebook marketplace.
-If you have high-end collectibles, try an antique dealer.
+Start with a yard or garage sale; consider Craigslist or Facebook marketplace.
+If you have high-end collectibles, an antique dealer is a great way to unload those and earn some extra cash.

 Or just donate it and use the donation as a tax write-off.
 That itself will save money.